March 15, 2017

 - Sounding Like an Expert

 The best sales people understand that people want to buy from someone who knows what they’re talking about.
 But as important as it is to thoroughly know your product; it isn’t really what you say that matters, but how you say it.
 Being confident and sounding like you know what you’re talking about is the secret to building trust and gaining consensus.
-Sales are the perfect way to practice sounding like an expert, even when you’re not.
+Work experience in sales is the perfect way to practice sounding like an expert, even when you’re not.

 - Talking Numbers